Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Introduction

 \section{Introduction}

+By a \emph{Siegel disk} of a rational map $f$ of degree at least $2$ we mean a maximal domain on which an iterate of $f$ is conjugate to an irrational rotation of a disk.
+One can wonder what phenomena at the boundary of a Siegel disk prevent $f$ from having a larger linearization domain.
+Obviously, such a domain cannot contain a critical point.
+A theorem of Fatou asserts that for an attracting periodic point, there is always a linearization domain that extends up to at least one critical point.

+\begin{quest}Does the boundary of a Siegel disk always contain a critical point? \end{quest} The answer is no. Ghys and Herman gave the first examples of polynomials having a Siegel disk without a critical point on the boundary (see~\cite{G2,H4}).
-\begin{definition} Let $\cal H$ be the set of real numbers $\theta\in\R$ such that every orientation preserving analytic circle diffeomorphism of rotation number $\theta$ is analytically conjugate to a rotation. \end{definition}

-Herman proved that $\cal H$ is non empty by showing that it contains all diophantine numbers \cite{H2}.
-Yoccoz characterized numbers in $\cal H$ in terms of their continued fraction expansion \cite{Y3}.
+Let us now introduce the following subset of the irrationals. \begin{definition} Let $\cal H$ be the set of real numbers $\theta\in\R$ such that every orientation-preserving analytic circle diffeomorphism of rotation number\footnote{For further information on the notion of \emph{rotation number}, see for instance \cite{Milnor} or \cite{dMvS}, Chapter~I, Section~1. } $\theta$ is analytically conjugate to a rotation. \end{definition} Herman proved that $\cal H$ is non-empty by showing that it contains all diophantine numbers \cite{H2}.
+Yoccoz characterized numbers in $\cal H$ in terms of their continued fraction expansion \cite{Y1}.

-We call \emph{Siegel disk} of a rational map $f$ of degree at least $2$ a maximal domain on which an iterate of $f$ is conjuated to an irrationnal rotation on a disk.
-Developing an idea of Ghys, Herman proved in \cite{H1} a general extension theorem for holomorphic maps having an invariant annulus with rotation number in $\cal H$.
-Among corollaries he obtained: \begin{theorem*}[Herman]\ \begin{enumerate} \item For all rational map $f$ with degree $\geq 2$ and having a Siegel disk $\Delta$ of period one and with rotation number in $\cal H$, $f$ can not be injective in a neighborhood of $\partial \Delta$. \item For all unicritical polynomial $P(z)=z^d+c$ having a Siegel disk $\Delta$ of period one and with rotation number in $\cal H$, $f$ has a critical point on $\partial \Delta$. \end{enumerate} \end{theorem*}
+\begin{theorem*}[Ghys, \cite{G2}] For every rational map $f$ of degree $\geq 2$ having a Siegel disk $\Delta$ of period one with rotation number in $\cal H$, if $\partial \Delta$ is a Jordan curve then it contains a critical point.\end{theorem*} Later, Herman proved in \cite{H1} a general extension theorem for holomorphic maps having an invariant annulus with rotation number in $\cal H$.
+Among the corollaries he obtained is the following: \begin{theorem*}[Herman]\ \begin{enumerate} \item Suppose $f$ is a rational map of degree $\geq 2$ having a Siegel disk $\Delta$ of period one with rotation number in $\cal H$.
+Then $f$ cannot be injective in any neighborhood of $\partial \Delta$. \item Every unicritical polynomial $f(z)=z^d+c$ having a Siegel disk $\Delta$ of period one with rotation number in $\cal H$ has a critical point on $\partial \Delta$. \end{enumerate} \end{theorem*}

-\begin{remark}\eqref{herman:item:1} means that either $f$ has a critical point on $\partial \Delta$ or the restriction of $f$ to $\partial \Delta$ is non-injective (or both). \footnote{The following equivalence holds and is elementary: let $K$ be a compact subset of the domain of definition of a holomorphic map $f$.
-Then there is no neighborhood of $K$ on which $f$ is injective $\iff$ either $f$ has a critical point on $K$ or the restriction of $f$ to $K$ is non-injective (or both). } \end{remark}
+\begin{remark} Let $K$ be a compact subset of the domain of definition of a holomorphic map $f$.
+The following are equivalent: \begin{enumerate}[label=(\roman*)] \item There is no neighborhood of $K$ on which $f$ is injective. \item Either $f$ has a critical point on $K$ or the restriction of $f$ to $K$ is non-injective (or both). \end{enumerate} This applies in particular to $K=\partial \Delta$ in case~\eqref{herman:item:1} of Herman's theorem. \end{remark}